-Prof. Wood-Dear Sir: Your Hair Restorative is proving itself beneficial to me.
-The front, and also the back part of my head almost lost its covering-in fact bald.
+PROF. WOOD-Dear Sir: Your Hair Restorative is proving itself beneficial to me.
+The front, and also the back part of my head almost lost its covering-in fact BALD.
 I have used but two half pint bottles of your Restorative, and now the top of my head is well studded with a promising crop of young hair, and the front is also receiving its benefit.
-I have tried other preparations without any benefit whatever.
-I think from my own personal recommendation, I can induce many others to try it.
+I have tried other preparations without any benefit whetever.
+I think from no your personal reconstructions.

-Yours respectfully,

-D. R. THOMAS, M. D.

-No. 464 Vine street.
+benefit whatever.
+I think from my own personal recom-mendation, I can induce many others to try it.
+Yours respectfully, D. R. THOMAS, M. D. No. 46‡ Vine street.

-No. 464 Vine street.
 VINCENNES, IA., June 22, 1853.
-PROF. O. J. WOOD: As you are about to manufacture and vend your recently discovered Hair Restorative, I will state, for whomsover it may concern, that I have used it and known others to use it-that I have, for several years been in the habit of using other Hair Restoratives, and that I find yours vastly superior to any other I know.
-It entirely cleanses the head of dandruff, and with one month's proper use will restore any person's hair to the original youthful color and texture, giving it a healthy, soft and glossy appearance; and all this, without discoloring the hands that apply it, or the dress on which it drops. uld, therefore, recommend its use to every one des

-Twould, therefore, recommend us use to every one desirous of having a fine color and texture to hair.
+PROF. O.J.
+WOOD: As you are about to manufacture and vend your recently discovered Hair Restorative, I will state, for whomsoever it may concern, that I have used it and known others to use it-that I have, for several years been in the habit of using other Hair Restoratives, and that I find yours vastly superior to any other I know.
+It entirely cleanses the head of dandruff, and with one month's proper use will restore any person's hair to the original youthful color and texture, giving it a healthy, soft and glossy appearance; and all this, without discoloring the hands that apply it, or the dress on which it drops.
+I would, therefore, recommend its use to every one desirous of having a fine color and texture to hair. rous of having a me color and texture to had.
+Respectfully yours, O. J. Woon & Co., Proprietors, 444 Broadway, New York, and 114 Market street, St. Louis, Mo.
+And sold by all good Druggists. [je9-ly-mar30'59]

-Respectfully yours, WILSON KING.

-O. J. Wood & Co., Proprietors, 312 Broadway, New York, (in the great N. Y. Wire Railing Establishment,) and 114 Market street, St. Louis, Mo.
-And sold by all good Druggists. [je9-ly-mar30'59] THE PARIS MANTILLA EMPORIpina.